ArthurLPacheco/Pacheco-AI/README.md

 # Pacheco-AI
 Core architecture for the Pacheco AI project under Lima Corp.
 Focusing on autonomous systems.
+(Status: 🚧 In Active Development)